lars-wobus/vr-trial-june-2019/README.md

 - No sound effects except for shooting
 - No complex baked lighting, because of technical difficulties

+# Unused Assets

+- Model of a spoon which was planned for close combat attacks

 ## Dependencies / Other Packages

 - Oculus (Desktop) 1.36.0